truonggiaphuong-collab/dynamic-pricing-simulation/README.md

 ## License

 MIT License.
-Data from NYC TLC (if used) is subject to their terms of use.
+Data from NYC TLC is subject to their terms of use.